 [T]he foundations of this Policy are grounded in the principles of the entire campus being open and available to members to build community through Expression, Protest, and Dissent.
-As such, all spaces, both indoors and outdoors, are available to support both planned and impromptu Expression, Protest, and Dissent except for the specific locations and situations listed below.
+As such, all spaces, both indoors and outdoors, are available to support both planned and impromptu Expression, Protest, and Dissent except as provided below.
 For planned events, reservations can be made and no reservation shall be denied because of the content of expression.
-For impromptu Expression, Protest, and Dissent, please see 184.108.40.206.
+For impromptu Expression, Protest, and Dissent, please see 220.127.116.11.

 The following locations are not available for these types of Events, Meetings, or Protests unless a special exception is granted; however, if the focus of the Expression, Protest, or Dissent includes one of these areas, there is an affirmative support to ensure protests occur in places like the outdoor spaces in front of the buildings or common gathering places close to these locations.

 a.
 Private offices, research laboratories or associated facilities, and computer centers.

 b.
 Specific areas of offices, museums, libraries, and other facilities that contain valuable or sensitive materials, collections, equipment, and records protected by law, or by existing University policy such as educational records, student-related or personnel-related records, or financial records.

 c.
 Classrooms, seminar rooms, auditoriums, meeting rooms, or outdoor spaces in which classes, private Events, or Meetings are being held or are scheduled to be held during the time of the Protest.